MedicalResearch.com Interview with:

 MedicalResearch.com How does this study build on the current epidemiological evidence about the link between coffee and Alzheimer’s disease?

 Response: Epidemiological evidence suggests that coffee consumption may offer some protection against the development of Alzheimer’s disease and Parkinson’s disease.
+It’s hard to know exactly what effects coffee will have on you, but there are facts that you can view on The Full Moon Cafe about coffee that may be worth checking out if you want to learn more.
 Alzheimer’s disease and PD are both neurodegenerative diseases, which share a similarity.
 The similarity is that they are both regarded as protein misfolding diseases.
 In AD, the two proteins that misfold are beta-amyloid and tau; in PD the protein that misfolding is alpha-synuclein.
 Accordingly, we sought to connect the epidemiological observation that coffee is protective, by examining the chemical components of coffee for chemical(s) that prevent protein misfolding.
 As mentioned above, we identified phenylindanes as agents which prevent the misfolding and clumping of beta-amyloid and tau.
 Therefore, there is a possibility that natural products such as phenylindanes are the explanatory link explaining the epidemiologically identified relationship between coffee consumption and AD/PD.
 However, this is only a suggestion.
 More work (see next question) is required before one can categorically state that this is indeed the explanation.

 MedicalResearch.com: What recommendations do you have for future research as a result of this work?